I hope we were able to make it clear that there is no way to get paid to foster kittens.

 Well, there may be many reasons for this.
-For instance, the rescue group may not have a physical shelter to provide for the animals or that the kitten is too young to be sent for adoption.
+For instance, the rescue group may not have a physical shelter to provide for the animals or the kitten is too young to be sent for adoption.
 There are also cases where the cats may be recovering from an injury or surgery and need a safe place to recover, socialize, or demonstrate signs of stress.

 If eligible, fostering a cat is something you must take up.
 Not only would it be a fulfilling experience, but you would be playing a key role in the cat’s growth and helping out the shelter too.
 By taking in an animal you would be allowing the shelter to take in another cat now that a spot is free.
 You would be providing the cat with the necessary care and socializing it needs for it to be adopted and also helping in finding the best home for the cat.

 Tips for fostering a kitten

 - Designate a small space for the kittens to start – It is important to make the feel contained and safe in the new environment.
 However, make sure you would be able to provide them with the necessary care in the assigned area.
 A room with a latch door should work just fine!

 - Separate them from your other pets – Most foster kittens are a little sick when they come into your home.
-They may have conjunctivitis, or stomach troubles, or a respiratory infection which may pass on to your other pets if they come in contact with the foster kittens.
+They may have conjunctivitis, stomach troubles, or a respiratory infection which may pass on to your other pets if they come in contact with the foster kittens.
 Moreover, if they aren’t separated either your pets or the kittens may develop anxiety or even start turf battles.

 - Be well educated about the plan of action in case of emergency – When fostering a cat you must aware of the warning signs to look out for like diarrhea, fever, etc. You must also keep information about whom to call in such emergencies handy.